No Valid Driver’s License Attorney in Florida

-At The Traffic Law Firm we know the ins and outs of the law and can help you fight your case in court.
+At Rivas & Associates, P.A. we know the ins and outs of the law and can help you fight your case in court.
 We know the law, and all the exemptions that come with it.
 We also are well practiced in defending our clients against NVDL criminal charges.

 Driving without a valid license in Florida can have a life-altering impact on you.
 Let our team of experienced NVDL attorney’s fight for you and keep your record clean.

-What happens if I drive without a valid driver’s license in Florida?
+What happens if I drive with a no valid drivers license in Florida?

 While you might not think driving without a license in Florida is a serious offense, it carries serious penalties.
 You could face up to 60 days in jail, and a fine of up to $500.
 Even worse, being convicted could give you a permanent criminal record.
-That is why having the experienced driver’s license attorneys at The Traffic Law Firm on your side is so important.
+That is why having the experienced driver’s license attorneys at Rivas & Associates, P.A. on your side is so important.

 Why am I getting charged with not having a valid driver’s license in Florida?